 Figure 1 illustrates a real valued WTC matrix, which is composed of the coherence coefficients in time and frequency domain (here in period length).
-The coefficients can range between 0 and 1, with 1 indicating a perfect relationship at a specific time and frequency between both signals25.
+The coefficients can range between 0 and 1, with 1 indicating a perfect relationship at a specific time and frequency between both signals24.
 The coefficients are visualized using a color map ranging from blue (little or no coherence) to red (strong or maximum coherence).
 Significant coherence values are marked by solid black lines surrounding the respective areas in the plot.
 The beginning and end of each task block are indicated by vertical dashed lines.

 Results show a strong coherence throughout the experiment in a high frequency band, until a period length of ~ 1 s (1 Hz).
-This results from the cardiac rhythms of parent and child.
+This likely results from the cardiac rhythms of parent and child.
 Additionally, results show a strong coherence in a lower frequency band between ~ 2 s and 8 s period length (0.5 - 0.125 Hz).
 Trial lengths differed due to pseudo-randomized variable cue durations (600 - 1500 ms) and participants’ individual reaction times but were around 7 s on average, assuming reaction times of about 1 s.
 Therefore, coherence in this low frequency range likely reflects a synchronization of brain activities of both subjects during the task.

 FIGURE AND TABLE LEGENDS:

 Figure 1: Hyperscanning data analysis and representative results.
 Light intensity data is collected in 22 channels (CHs) of two participants.
 First, bad channels are detected and excluded from further analyses.
 Afterwards, light intensity data is converted to changes in oxy-hemoglobin (Δ Oxy-Hb) and deoxy-hemoglobin (Δ Deoxy-Hb).
 Signals are shown for one exemplary parent-child dyad in CH 8 during the cooperative condition.
 Data is preprocessed by reducing motion artifacts and slow drifts.
 Afterwards, the wavelet coherence is calculated from the preprocessed oxy-Hb signals.
 To estimate the significance of each wavelet coherence value, 300 surrogate time series are generated.
 If the observed wavelet coherence value is higher than 95% of the wavelet coherence values obtained from the surrogate time series at the same point in time and scale, it is regarded as significant.
 Significant wavelet coherence values are marked by solid lines surrounding the respective areas in the plot.
 Coherence in the task-related frequency band is depicted within the black box.
-Please note that the analysis steps and the parametrization depicted in the figure should be understood as an example.
-The optimal parameterization depends on the data, e.g., different parameters of the MARA algorithm might work best for different types of artifacts21, and there is no gold standard for any of the analysis steps yet.
+Please note that the analysis steps and the parameterization depicted in the figure should be understood as an example.
+The optimal parameterization depends on the data, e.g., different parameters of the MARA algorithm might work best for different types of artifacts20, and there is no gold standard for any of the analysis steps yet.

 DISCUSSION: